-Although fewer people are currently transiting through Slovenia, reinstated immigration controls are temporarily in operation at road and rail border crossing points with Austria and Hungary.
+Immigration controls may temporarily be in place at some road and rail border crossing points with Austria and Hungary.
 Full immigration controls are in place at Slovenia’s border with Croatia.
 You must carry your passport with you at all times.
 You should monitor local media and check with your transport provider, the Slovenian Automobile Association (AMZS) or Slovenian Railways (SZ) websites for updates.

 All foreign nationals visiting Slovenia must register with the police within 3 days of arrival or risk paying a fine.
 Hotels and accommodation providers will usually do this as part of the check in procedures.
 See Local laws and customs